Understanding the Different Sales Velocities

 SoStocked gives you the ability to customize your time frame and look at real-time data only.
 You can play around with it and see what your adjusted velocity is.
 So if you're looking at a shorter period of time (more current), these numbers will recalculate more frequently.

-The second methodology is using a manual velocity, which is very unscientific.
+- The second methodology uses manual velocity, which is very unscientific.

 Manual velocity allows you to input how many units per day you are expecting your product to sell.
 This is a good way to override the system and force it to predict future sales.